 I walk into the party and I see a few familiar faces, and a few that I’d like to make familiar.
 It is 2010 and I am just getting to know what will soon become one of my favorite Summer destinations, The Do Over.
 Behind a set of tables I see a gyrating body dawning a white t-shirt that boldly reads SCHOOL SUCKS.
 Valida Carroll is conducting a symphony or rhythm.
 At the moment she catches my eye it seems she is throwing her own party and at the same time creating one for everyone else.
 Fast forward one year and yet again I find myself in the midst of a slamming summer bash, Summertramp.
 This time there are so many people going ballistic on the dance floor I take the time to investigate who is running the set out of sheer curiosity.

 I realize that if I am going to end up at any of the best places to be this season I am sure to run into her again in 2012.
 DJ V. is going be returning to Summertramp again this year and will also be spinning at the first ever Downtown LA Prom hosted by LA Canvas Magazine in addition to maintaining her KCRW “Dessert Nights” residency at the Standard Hollywood on wednesday nights.
 Valida has come a long way from her home of Bosnia, her presence at an event has become a sure fire for a great time and having just released her first single “Mine To Take” things are surely heating up.
 She was kind enough spare a few moments to talk about summer, the single, and a little bit about her style.
-Take a look at the video and learn more about the person behind it, you’ll surely be glad you did.
+Take a look at the video taken by the professionals at Austin video production and learn more about the person behind it, you’ll surely be glad you did.

 [vimeo 42296594 w=500 h=281]